We are Wolverhampton

 a portrait of a city.

 What does Wolverhampton mean to you?
-Please feel free to get in touch.
+Feel free to get in touch and be part of the project.

 Kanj

-“I was born in Sri Lanka and came to the UK about 30 years ago.
+“I came to the UK about 30 years ago.
 I’ve lived in Wolverhampton for over 20 years, it’s the place where I feel like I grew from an acorn into an oak.
 I am like a tree with roots in two different places.
 When I go to Sri Lanka it feels like going home, but then when I return it feels like coming back home.

-We all need people around us, we need that support from the right people, we need to find our tribe.
+We all need people around us, we need to find our tribe.
 I found that in Wolverhampton, I don’t know if I could find it anywhere else.
 Wolverhampton is the place where people really know who I am.”

 Simon